-The sun’s power has been utilised throughout the history of solar.
+The power of the sun has been utilised throughout history.
 Even the Romans built large South Facing windows just to capture the sun’s warmth.

 The creation of the silicon photovoltaic (PV) cell marked the beginning of modern day Solar Power as we know it.
 This occurred in 1954 at Bell Labs by Daryl Chapin, Calvin Fuller and Gerald Pearson.
 NASA used Solar Panels on many of its early expeditions and in 1964, they were responsible for the first Nimbus aircraft, which was ran entirely on a 470 watt solar array.

-Huge progress was achieved over the next two decades.
+Huge progress continued over the next two decades.
 In 1973, the first solar building, ran on a hybrid supply of solar thermal and PV.
 Incidentally, the PV wasn’t roof mounted, as many solar panels are today, but integral to the roof.

-In 1981, the first solar powered airplane, ‘The Solar Challenger’, was built by Paul MacReady.
+The first solar powered airplane was ‘The Solar Challenger’.
+Built by Paul MacReady in 1981.
 Entirely powered by solar it flew across the English Channel to France.
 Later, in 1998, remotely powered ‘Pathfinder’ aircraft set a new record.
 It became the first solar powered aircraft to reach an altitude of 80,000 feet on it’s 39thconsecutive flight.

 Solar Power for homes has seen a huge increase over the last two decades.
 As we are increasingly concerned with sustainable energy sources, we look to Solar Power to provide the energy we need.